 The Education and Examination Regulations (EER) are a legally required set of regulations (Article 7.13 Higher Education and Scientific Research Act; hereinafter referred to as WHW) that provides students with information about and establishes regulations concerning their programme at Breda University of Applied Sciences and Wageningen University.
 The EER consist of two parts: a general part and the Study Handbook.
 For each Wageningen University programme including the joint degree Bachelor of Tourism (BTO), the Study Handbook describes the learning outcomes, the programme structure and planning and provides detailed information on all courses and the corresponding interim examinations offered by Breda University of Applied Sciences and Wageningen University.
 The Study Handbook may not conflict with the general part of these EER.
 For each course a course guide is supplied, containing information about the teaching material, the education, interim examinations and partial interim examinations.
 The rules and information in the course guide may not conflict with the general part of the EER.
-The course guide is part of the online learning environment and can be consulted independently of the registration for a course.
+The course guide is part of the online learning environment.
 The EER is part of the Student Charter, which contains a number of other regulations applicable to students.